Manual Handling Guidelines: Safe Manual Lifting at Work

 For example, if a worker is stacking shelves and lifting things above shoulder height, it’s recommended that men avoid lifting anything over 10kg, and women stick to stacking items that are 7kg or less.
 This weight drops down to 5kg for men and 3kg for women when an object needs to be held away from the body.

-As you can see, the safe limit for manual handling can depend on a lot of different factors.
-You need to consider everything from an individual's body strength to how far an item needs to be carried.
+As you can see, the safe maximum weight limit for manual handling can depend on a lot of different factors.
+You need to consider everything from an individual’s body strength to how far an item needs to be carried.
 And, risk assessments should be carried out for all lifting, so employers need to decide if the tasks their employees are given are safe on a case-by-case basis.

 What is manual handling training?